 Now, after managing to shake their severe saying-yes syndrome (you don't turn down Roskilde.
 Or Iceland Airwaves.
 Or Way Out West.
 Or a personal invitation from Trentemøller.
 Or when Sleigh Bells open up their nightliner door to Europe.
 Or trashy apartment gigs.
 Or SXSW.
 Oh wait, that last one they did.
 Twice.
 For practical reasons), Deathcrush have finally gotten their "pelvic noise sludge" on tape.

 After recording with Billy Anderson (Swans, Melvins, Mr. Bungle) and Jørgen Træen (Datarock, Annie, Sondre Lerche) more songs for their much anticipated series of singles are now in the mixing hands of the band's own Linn Nystadnes.

-Deathcrush goes straight for the top shelf of pop cultural references, recklessly combining their Norse pillage and rape heritage with what John Robb describes as a “stunning and effective dissemination of the New York sassy cool trash aesthetic into a new century and with their own vital slant”.
-This pick n’ mix attitude has made them just as natural as an opening act for Battles as Melt Banana or Vivian Girls.
+Deathcrush goes straight for the top shelf of pop cultural references, recklessly combining their Norse pillage and rape heritage with what the widely acclaimed John Robb describes as a "stunning and effective dissemination of the New York sassy cool trash aesthetic into a new century and with their own vital slant".
+This pick 'n' mix attitude has made them just as natural as an opening act for Battles as Melt-Banana or Vivian Girls.

 Sweat, battery acid energy and gritty guitars — The trio delivers energy as if all members just ate AA batteries and turn the whole crowd electric.
 Deathcrush is without a doubt a band you will hear more from in the future.